vega/vega/docs/docs/transforms/flatten.md

 ## Usage

-### Simple
+### Single-Field Flattening

-This example flattens the foo array-valued field.
-Note that all fields except `foo` are repeated in every result datum.
+This example flattens the array-valued field named `foo`.
+Note that all fields except `foo` are repeated in every output datum.

 ```json
 {"type": "flatten", "fields": ["foo"]}